 Here is an awesome article we found at WikiHow for cleaning your leather boots.

 You may also want to use some waterproofing spray.
 It’s really great if you apply it before going to work.
 As this spray will keep your boot waterproof and helps prevent dirt from sticking.

-You can just stomp of the dirt or use a piece of cloth to wipe that dirt away.
+You can just stomp off the dirt or use a piece of cloth to wipe that dirt away.
 Most logger boots are waterproof.
-If you are in need for some boots and don’t know which one to pick, then check this article Best Logger Boots reviews and comparison guide.
+If you are in need of some boots and don’t know which one to pick, then check this article Best Logger Work Boots reviews and comparison guide.

 Boots In The Washing Machine?

 Don’t use hot water.
 It will ruin your boots.
 Keep it cold or warm.
-After you finish cleaning, use a towel to dry off the excessive water and put them in open air.
+After you finish cleaning, use a towel to dry off the excess water and put them in the open air.
 Never ever use a dryer to dry your boots.
 It will make the leather hard.

 Clean Smelly Leather Boots